dimadeloseros1/dimadeloseros1/README.md

-- 👋 Hi, I’m Dima
+- 👋 Hi, I’m Dima, Fullstack developer
-- 👀 I’m interested in anything related to coding
-- 🌱 I’m currently learning Web development / Frontend
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me: dimashakhray@gmail.com